grandalex23/rsschool-cv/cv.md

 - Additionally: Teamwork and multitasks;

 - English - level B1 (intermediate).
 I can support general topics in conversation.
-In past, I communicated  with foreine colleagues in work processes.
+In past, I communicated  with foreign colleagues in work processes.

 _Education:_